brainsynder-Dev/ServerMaster/README.md

 #### Prerequisites

 * Java 17
-* At least 1 server jar (It is useless without it)
+* A Folder for the application
+* A Folder for all the server content

 #### Installation